The Salon

 "The Ludgate Gold Medal Bakery" which was a thriving

-local business until at least the 1950s.
+local business for the Shelton family until at least the 1950s.

 Since then it has been a popular hairdressers for many years,